Delmar Wesley Crandall

 - Born March 5, 1930 in Ontario, CA USA

-Because Crandall was in more games each season than you might expect from a catcher, the similarity scores method chooses players from a variety of positions as the most similar, and most of them don't seem good comparisons.
+When he retired, Del was among catching leaders in a multitude of categories.
+He ranked fourth in putouts, eighth in total chances and fifth in fielding percentage.
+Among National League backstops, he ranked fourth in home runs as well as games caught.
+His 45.44% in throwing out base stealers still ranks eighth all-time, even more impressive when you consider how little the running game was utilized during his day.
+Because he played more games each season than one might expect at catcher, the similarity scores method chooses players from a variety of positions as most similar, and most of them do not seem good comparisons.
 Perhaps the best comparisons are his contemporaries Sherm Lollar and Elston Howard.

-Crandall also managed many years in the minors, perhaps most notably spending eight years with the Albuquerque Dodgers and Albuquerque Dukes as part of the Los Angeles Dodgers organization.
-In 1969, he managed the young Steve Garvey and Ron Cey while in 1979 he managed another generation of young players such as Pedro Guerrero, Mike Scioscia and Mickey Hatcher.
+Crandall managed many years in the minors, perhaps most notably spending eight years with the Albuquerque Dodgers and Albuquerque Dukes as part of the Los Angeles Dodgers organization.
+In 1969, he managed the young Steve Garvey and Ron Cey.
+In 1979, he managed another generation of young Dodgers such as Pedro Guerrero, Mike Scioscia and Mickey Hatcher.
+After stints as manager of the Milwaukee Brewers (1972 to 1975) and Seattle Mariners (1983 to 1984) and a season as a California Angels coach (1977), Crandall was a radio broadcaster for the Chicago White Sox from 1985 to 1988 and the Brewers from 1992 to 1994.
+He managed the San Bernardino Stampede from 1995 to 1997.

 - 8-time NL All-Star (1953-1956, 1958-1960 & 1962)